 Your family can also enjoy the outdoor pool on hot days, followed by a barbecue feast using the onsite grills.

-Florida – 4 Days
+Florida For Theme Parks & Beaches – 4 Days

 Finally, the last stop on your east coast of America road trip will be the warm and sunshine state of Florida.